AndreiMisiukevich/CardView/README.md

 }
 ```

--> If you don't want to handle vertical swipes or they interrupt your scrolling, you can set **VerticalSwipeThresholdDistance = "2000"** This property responds for vertical swipe detecting threshold
+-> If you don't want to handle vertical swipes or they interrupt your scrolling, you can set **IsVerticalSwipeEnabled = "false"**

 -> If all these tricks didn't help you, you may use **IsPanInteractionEnabled = false** This trick disables pan interaction, but preserve ability to swipe cards.